Books by John Nichols 1987-present

 MY HEART BELONGS TO NATURE: A Memoir in photographs and Prose

 (University of New Mexico press, 2017) A lovely book, same large size as A Fragile Beauty, that details my life in the natural world of Northern New Mexico.
-It includes an essay of 11,000 words up front, followed by a 100 of my pictures of the Taos area fields and fauna, western Mesa and stock ponds, the Rio Grande Gorge, and the Alpine High Country above 12000 feet with it’s bighorn sheep, gray jays, and a magnificent wild landscape that I craved to visit, but could not stay in for long.
+It includes an essay of 11,000 words up front, followed by a 100 pictures of the Taos area fields and fauna, western Mesa and stock ponds, the Rio Grande Gorge, and the Alpine High Country above 12000 feet with it’s bighorn sheep, gray jays, and a magnificent wild landscape that I craved to visit, but could not stay in for long.
 All photos include extended captions commenting on the pictures.
-It's a simple and gentle book that ostensibly avoids politics.
+If I never publish another book, this is a gentle and loving way to finish my career.

 GOODBYE MONIQUE: Requiem for a Brief Marraige